chadvoegele/textadept-vi/README.md

 # textadept-vi
 textadept-vi is my humble attempt to bring vi-style modal editing to the (irresistibly fun-to-hack) Textadept editor.
-This project is NOT an attempt to recreate vi/vim via Textadept.
+This project is not an attempt to recreate vi/vim via Textadept.
 Rather, it tries to bring the essential vi key bindings in a minimal and extensible way.

 # Installation
 ```bash